 Board porting service

-We have recently (2017) been testing the use of offshore software developers.
+We have been using offshore software developers.
 We have had several projects done now.
 The quality has been good and the price is right, but don’t expect rapid delivery.
 We are using a company in Cape Town, where we already have contacts.
 The rates are very reasonable and we are now moving on to teaching them how to do board ports for ARM Cortex devices.
 If you want to use these services, please contact Stephen on +44 (0)23 8063 1441 or +44 (0)78 0390 3612.
 Apart from general Forth and C work, these people eat websites for breakfast in all the currently fashionable languages.